 The Air Force Gap Year program is a fully sponsored program of up to 12 months service.
 After successful completion of this program, you may have further opportunities within the ADF as a reserve or permanent member depending on capability requirements and available vacancies, or you can choose to leave the ADF.

 You can terminate your contract at any stage during the program with 21 days' notice.
 Should you fail to complete military or employment training, options for further service and training will all be considered on a case by case basis.

-It is desirable that you:
+It is desirable that you must:

 - Hold at a minimum a provisional/probationary Australian C Class drivers licence with 12 months driving experience, and

 - be able to drive a motor vehicle with a manual transmission, and

 - be free of driving infringements and/or offences that may result in future cancellation of the licence or prevent the issue of an ADF Drivers Licence.

 The application process to join the Australian Defence Force requires you to complete a series of aptitude tests which may include verbal, spatial and numerical ability and a general maths test.
 Some jobs may also require you to complete additional testing at a later date.

 Psychology support staff will explain what is involved with each test.

 The aptitude tests provide information about your suitability for the Defence Force and for particular jobs.
 Defence Force Recruiting can then help you identify jobs that best match your abilities.